-begins with a lot of legwork and long-term planning.
-There are discussions with the client about budgets, style and timing of the show, site layout and conditions, safety considerations etc. A site survey is always necessary, together with liason with a variety of authorities.
+Begins with a lot of legwork and long-term planning.
+There are discussions with the client about budgets, style, and timing of the show, site layout, and conditions, safety considerations etc. A site survey is always necessary, together with liaison with a variety of authorities.

 Creating the display.